OUR FUNDED PROJECTS

 The Sanfilippo Children’s Foundation has awarded funds to Associate Professor Kim Hemsley (Flinders University) who, in collaboration with Dr Louise O’Keefe (The University of Adelaide) and Associate Professor Vito Ferro (The University of Queensland), will investigate the potential link between purinergic signalling and inflammation in the brain in Sanfilippo.

-In Sanfilippo Syndrome, there is a build-up of the molecule heparan sulfate, which leads to the progressive cognitive decline associated with this childhood dementia.
+In Sanfilippo syndrome, there is a build-up of the molecule heparan sulfate, which leads to the progressive cognitive decline associated with this childhood dementia.
 While researchers continue to investigate the mechanism of how heparan sulfate accumulation affects the brain, it is known that loss of neurons occurs relatively late in the disease process.
 This suggests that other processes may be playing a more significant role in the symptoms of Sanfilippo and there is increasing evidence that inflammation is involved.

 Inflammation in the brain adversely affects the structure of the brain cells, including the synapses that are critical for brain cell communication.
 As a consequence, there is reduced messaging between brain cells, contributing to the neurological symptoms seen in the disease.